Orange-Cyberdefense/arsenal/arsenal/data/cheats/Active_directory/powerview.md

-## Get list of kerbroastable users
+## Get list of kerberoastable users
 #plateform/windows #target/remote  #cat/RECON
 Description : The following will enumerate 'Kerberoastable' users for a given domain